flyingrhinonz/nccm/README.md

 `nccm_config_prompt_on_unknown_user`:
 -------------------------------------

+By default set to false and takes the username from the currently logged in user if no username explicitly set in `nccm.yml`.
-If there is no user specified for a connection, instead of inferring the user from the currently logged in user, provide a prompt right before connecting to ask for the user name you would like to log in with.
+If set to true - and if there is no user specified for a connection, instead of inferring the user from the currently logged in user, provide a prompt right before connecting to ask for the user name you would like to log in with.
 This can be useful for testing various logins for a connection or if you do not want to provide usernames in the server list.
-By default set to false and takes the username from the currently logged in user.
+In the order of connection - this prompt comes first, followed by the preconnect script (if used), followed by the "Press enter to continue" prompt (if used).

 `nccm_loop_nccm`: